 Corresponding Council Member

-Professor of Theoretical Physics, Stockholm University, Secretary of the Nobel Committee for Physics:
+Professor of Theoretical Physics, Stockholm University; Secretary of the Nobel Committee for Physics 2004-2015

-I took my Ph.D. from the Royal Institute of Technology in Stockholm, Department of Theoretical Physics, in 1981, with a thesis that treated the interactions of quarks and gluons for bound states including effects of special relativity.
-Then, I spent two years at CERN, Geneva, working further on theory of elementary particles.
-After being employed by Stockholm University (which is still my affiliation), I started to interest myself in astrophysics and cosmology, and in particular the interplay between fundamental particle physics and cosmology.
-In this field I now lead a group at the Physics Department on “Cosmology, Particle Astrophysics and String Theory”, where we develop theory and experiments around two of the most fundamental questions of present day cosmology – that of dark matter, and of dark energy.
+Lars Bergström earned his Ph.D from the Royal Institute of Technology in Stockholm, Department of Theoretical Physics, in 1981, with a thesis on interactions of quarks and gluons for bound states including effects of special relativity.
+Afterwards, he spent two years at CERN, Geneva, working further on theory of elementary particles.
+After joining Stockholm University, Lars Bergström specialised in astrophysics and cosmology.
+He is particularly interested in the interplay between fundamental particle physics and cosmology, for example in modelling the still unknown dark matter of the universe.
+In this field he started the Oskar Klein Centre (OKC), an excellence centre where scientists develop theory and experiments around two of the most fundamental questions of present-day cosmology: dark matter and dark energy.

-I was elected Secretary of the Nobel Committee for Physics from 2004.
-I play the role of a corresponding member of the Council for the Lindau Nobel Laureate Meetings also since 2004, and took part in organising the scientific part of the meeting of Physics Laureates in Lindau in 2004.
+Prof. Bergstöm was Secretary of the Nobel Committee for Physics 2004-2015 and is a member of the physics class of the Royal Swedish Academy of Sciences.
+He has been a corresponding member of the Council for the Lindau Nobel Laureate Meetings since 2004 and, as a scientific chairperson, co-organises the scientific programme of the Lindau Meetings dedicated to physics.